What is a Weak Password?

 - Use at least 12 characters.
 The longer the better.

-- Mix capital letters, numbers, and symbols into the passwords.
+- Mix capital letters, numbers, and symbols to create your passwords.

 - Change your passwords at least quarterly, especially for any online banking accounts.

-- Do not write these down in any way that others can gain access, and if they do, make sure they cannot understand your thinking.
+- Do not write these down in any way that would allow others can gain access.
+If you do write something down, make sure you don’t also include the username or account information.

-That said, here is a new perspective: current thinking indicates that the most secure passwords are actually strings of unconnected words: transformermobiletandem or platterjockeyfences.
-Then add some capital letters: transFormermobilEtaNdem.
-We’ll explain this in more detail later.
+That said, here is a new perspective: current thinking indicates that the most secure passwords are actually strings of unconnected words: thatfamousconcertiwentto.
+Then add some capital letters and a few numbers: THATfamousC0ncertiWent2 and there you have it!
+A very strong password that’s easy for you to remember and hard for the bad guys to figure out.

 Realistic Password Protection for Individuals

-While in today’s world, nothing is truly 100% safe, we believe that the average person can develop a system to get almost there.
 Here is one method that may work for you.
-Just keep in mind two things: 1 – your passwords still need to be changed every three months, and, 2 – it’s still a bit of work.
+Just keep 2 things in mind: 1) your passwords still need to be changed every three months, and 2) it’s still a bit of work.
 There is no such thing as simple password protection.

-To remember these first two passwords, we are going to remember the first letter of each of the words: ctd and rsf, then for every additional password we need, do the same thing using different combos of these six: fds, tds, dsr, etc. In other words, we are using different combinations of the same six words, and capitalizing two of those letters.
+To remember these first two passwords, we are going to remember the first letter of each of the words: ctd and rsf, then for every additional password we need, do the same thing using different combos of these six: fds, tds, dsr, etc. In other words, we are using different combinations of the same six words and making the recommended changes to make them even better.